An0n-MMM/Openboi/README.md

 Singleplayer: No internet? no problem, play the game with NPC's istead of other players (In development)

+Mod support: Create mods and modded servers for your friends or yourself (In development)

 ## Installation

-(this will be updated on inital release)
+(this will be updated on inital release, because im lazy and dont wanna type more)

 ## Important links